9 truths about love

 “How do I know what love is?”
 Jensen asked.
 It was an honest question from a teen.
-I processed how to answer her realizing the culture around her has conflicting messages about love, relationships, and affection.
+I processed how to answer her, realizing the culture around her had conflicting messages about love, relationships, and affection.

 Love is becoming an elusive term.
-When I’ve talked to local students at the surrounding high schools, there’s a consensus among today’s teens and young adults that they really don’t know what love is.
-The following statements were made from local teens:
+When I’ve talked to local students at the surrounding high schools, there’s a consensus among today’s teens and young adults that they don’t know love.
+Local teens made the following statements:

 “Our generation doesn’t know what love is.”